pallets/flask/docs/extensiondev.rst

 1. An approved Flask extension must provide exactly one package or module inside the `flaskext` namespace package.
-2. It must ship a testsuite that can either be invoked with ``make test`` or ``python setup.py test``.
-For testsuites invoked with ``make test`` the extension has to ensure that all dependencies for the test are installed automatically, in case of ``python setup.py test`` dependencies for tests alone can be specified in the `setup.py` file.
-The testsuite also has to be part of the distribution.
+2. It must ship a testing suite that can either be invoked with ``make test`` or ``python setup.py test``.
+For test suites invoked with ``make test`` the extension has to ensure that all dependencies for the test are installed automatically, in case of ``python setup.py test`` dependencies for tests alone can be specified in the `setup.py` file.
+The test suite also has to be part of the distribution.
 3. APIs of approved extensions will be checked for the following
     characteristics: